hitrp/proteomicSignatureOfBrainStructure/README.md

-proteomic Signature Of Brain Structure in UKB
+script for article entitled "Plasma proteomic signature of brain structure in 4,997 subjects"